F1 2023 Insider's Guide No. 07 – Monaco

 Where to experience the best nightlife in Monaco?

 Bolinas – Head to Cap d’Ail, one of the most opulent neighbourhoods on the coast where the great and good come to let off steam.
-This is technically part of the French Riviera, just across the border line from Monaco but still has those millionaire vibes, especially here at Bolinas.
-The classic French steak tartare and Bolinas tapas plate containing Barbajuans (a Monegesque delicacy like a little empanada), breaded shrimps, falafel, pumpkin hummus, pitta bread are the things to order if hungry.
-Champagne fans will enjoy the Louis Constant - Brut Réserve which is on the menu here.
-Bolinas is set across a terrace at the plush Riviera Marriott with poolside banquets and sea view dining tables, plus music of course.
+This is technically part of the French Riviera, just across the border line from Monaco, but still has those millionaire vibes, especially here at Bolinas.
+The classic French steak tartare and Bolinas tapas plate containing Barbajuans (a Monegasque delicacy like a little empanada), breaded shrimps, falafel, pumpkin hummus, and pita bread are the things to order if hungry.
+Champagne fans will enjoy the Louis Constant - Brut Réserve, which is on the menu here.

 How can you experience Monaco's history and heritage?

 Monaco Ville Old Town – Walk in the footsteps of Grace Kelly in Monaco’s compelling Old Town, where the American actress lived until 1982.
-Travellers with an interest in her union with Prince Rainier can take in historic sights like the Cathedral of Monaco, where they married, as well as the Chapel of Mercy, Museum of Old Monaco, Princess Grace Irish Library, which contains Kelly’s personal collection, St Nicholas Square, and Chapel of Visitation, which features a painting by Rubens.
-The Government Building is here too.
+Travellers with an interest in her union with Prince Rainier can take in historic sights like the Cathedral of Monaco, where they married, as well as the Chapel of Mercy.
 The whole district sits on a rock above the sea and is Monaco’s oldest neighbourhood.

 Where can you discover Monaco's natural beauty?

-Jardin Exotique – Monaco’s most spectacular natural sight is the famous Jardin Exotique, which clings tantalisingly to the cliffs above Monte Carlo in the district of La Condamine.
-Green fingered gardeners and plant lovers come for the 15,000 square metres of gardens packed with succulents and cacti which thrive in the sun and heat of the Mediterranean climate.
-The gardens were founded 90 years ago, back when trips to the deserts of South America and Australasia were an impossible luxury for most Europeans, and this was a way to discover their horticulture.
-Trails and paths lead through the plants.
+Jardin Exotique – Monaco’s most spectacular natural sight is the famous Jardin Exotique, which clings tantalisingly to the cliffs above Monte Carlo.
+Green-fingered gardeners and plant lovers come for the 15,000 square metres of gardens packed with succulents and cacti.

 Where are the best spots to see superyachts in Monaco?

 Monaco Harbour – Monaco’s heroic harbour is one of the world’s most famous ports.
 Here you can see some of the most opulent yachts in the world moored by the docks.
-The port of Monaco is presided over by two prominent landmarks.
-On one side stands La Rascasse, a renowned and revered venue that lends its name to the famous turn 17 on the 3.337-kilometre Circuit de Monaco.
-On the opposite side of the port lies the Yacht Club de Monaco – an exclusive establishment that most can only ever admire from the dockside.
-The harbour is ancient but has been much expanded and modernised so today it can hold 700 glistening boats.
-You might recognise it from its role in the movie GoldenEye where James Bond was very much a Monaco man.
+The port of Monaco is presided over by two prominent landmarks: La Rascasse, a renowned venue that lends its name to the famous turn 17 on the Circuit de Monaco, and the Yacht Club de Monaco.

-Globe-Trotter x Aston Martin Aramco Cognizant Formula One® Team partnership celebrates a shared commitment to craftsmanship, innovation, and heritage; bringing together the timeless style of Globe-Trotter’s handcrafted luggage and the cutting-edge design and performance of the Aston Martin Aramco Cognizant Formula One® Team.
+The Globe-Trotter x Aston Martin Aramco Cognizant Formula One® Team partnership celebrates a shared commitment to craftsmanship, innovation, and heritage.